 “All the way, conejita.”

-Complying with his request, the angled applicator swiped the rich grape colour along the squared corners that bookended the sweeping plump middle of her lower lip, which was the one she reshaped the most with the pencil.
-First right, then left, her head turned a few degrees after she pumped the stick back into the tube for a recoat of fresh colour.
+Complying with his request, the angled applicator swiped the rich grape color along the squared corners that bookended the sweeping plump middle of her lower lip, which was the one she reshaped the most with the pencil.
+First right, then left, her head turned a few degrees after she pumped the stick back into the tube for a recoat of fresh color.
 The last was her rather pointed and wide cupid’s bow, which she normally softened, that then dropped down at a low angle creating her top lip.
-A final coat to both halves evened out the colour before she closed everything up and stuffed them back in her bag.
+A final coat to both halves evened it out before she closed everything up and stuffed them back in her bag.

 He was rubbing his chin looking like he had something to say when she stood back up.
 Taking in a slow breath, Kandy readied herself for whatever it was going to be.
 No doubt some lecture about how trying to conform to the mainstream beauty standard would do nothing but eat away further at her cultural identity and it was up to her to put a stop to that erasure by standing up to it and representing herself.

 “What you said to me back in that office, on the phone with that asshole, to never forget who the fuck I am?”
 He moved up to her and leaned around to the side to whisper in her ear, “You be proud of who and what you are, mi brujita.
 Don’t let them take your power from you.”
 With that, he gently kissed her forehead before stepping back again.

 Kandy smirked and looked up at the blue sky above them immediately feeling her body relax just from the sound of his voice.
 His delivery was everything and she appreciated how he handled her more than ever.
 “I would kiss you, but this shit is still wet for another minute or two.”